History of Birdoswald Roman Fort

 During the 3rd century repairs and rebuilding took place within the fort.
 Outside the walled fort the civilian settlement (vicus), which was made up of buildings with stone foundations set along streets, grew to the east and west and even to the north.

 South of the fort, timber buildings and a type of pottery associated with Frisia, in north-western Europe, show the presence of an irregular military unit which adhered to its traditional lifestyle.
 Whether this was the unit named the Venatores Bannienses, or ‘Hunters of Banna’, as recorded on an altar found at the fort, is not known.

 The fort may have been briefly abandoned in the late 3rd century, to judge from the last Birdoswald inscription, which records the rebuilding of the commander’s house that had ‘been covered in earth and fallen into ruin’.
-The Dacian unit, however, seems to have remained there until the end of the 4th century, when it is recorded in the Notitia Dignitatum, a list of military and civil service posts across the empire.Read a description of Birdoswald Roman Fort
+The Dacian unit, however, may have remained until the end of the 4th century, if information in the Notitia Dignitatum, a list of military and civil service posts across the empire, can be trusted – though there is doubt about its reliablity for the western empire.Read a description of Birdoswald Roman Fort

 One of the most important recent discoveries on Hadrian’s Wall has been that some forts continued to be occupied beyond the ‘end of Roman Britain’ in the early 5th century.

 Some of the best evidence for this comes from Birdoswald where, on the site of the Roman granaries, a series of hall-type buildings was found.
 At first these reused the southern granary but later, when this became unviable, two phases of free-standing wooden buildings were erected on the site of the north granary.